ult1m4/PropagandaBot/README.md

 1. **Support multiple music sources:**
     - Music in local folders (which can be uploaded through the web interface).
-    - Youtube/Soundcloud URLs and playlists (everything supported by youtube-dl).
+    - Youtube/Soundcloud URLs and playlists (everything supported by yt-dlp).
     - Radio stations from URL and http://www.radio-browser.info API.
+(To be removed...)
 2. **Modern and powerful web remote control interface.** Powered by Flask.
 Which supports:
     - Playlist management.
     - Music library management, including uploading, browsing all files and edit tags, etc.
 3. **Powerful command system.** Commands and words the bot says are fully customizable.
 Support partial-match for commands.
+(To be made simpler...)
 4. **Ducking.** The bot would automatically lower its volume if people are talking.
+(To be removed...)

 -----
 ## Quick Start Guide